-- 1. SACRAMENT OF PENANCE AND RECONCILIATION: Lent is a privileged time for celebrating this sacrament.
-Parishes generally make readily available the Sacrament of Penance, including its communal celebration.
-(In this way, the social and ecclesial aspects of sin and reconciliation, as well as one's personal reconciliation with God may be underscored.
-At communal celebrations of reconciliation, however, general absolution is not permitted.
-People should attend also to reconciliation in every aspect of human life personal, familial, societal, and ecclesial.
-During the Lenten and Easter time, Catholics are reminded that they are obliged to celebrate the Sacrament of Penance at least once a year. - 2.
-LENTEN MASS SCHEDULE: Daily Masses during Lent are so scheduled so as to facilitate the attendance and spiritual growth of the faithful.
-The faithful are urged to attend Mass on weekdays. - 3.
-The Stations of the Cross are celebrated publicly in each parish on Fridays during the Lenten season.
-Parishioners are urged to participate. - 4.
+LENTEN MASS SCHEDULE: Daily Masses during Lent are scheduled so as to facilitate the attendance and spiritual growth of the faithful.
+The faithful are urged to attend Mass on weekdays.
+THE STATIONS OF THE CROSS are celebrated publicly in each parish on Fridays during the Lenten season.
+Parishioners are urged to participate.
 WEDDING MASSES may not be celebrated during the Easter Triduum, on Sundays of Lent, Ash Wednesday, or during Holy Week.
-Marriages may take place at other times during Lent according to the proper liturgical norms and provisions, but it is contrary to the penitential spirit of the season to have elaborate weddings or lavish receptions. - 5.
+Weddings may take place at other times during Lent according to the proper liturgical norms and provisions, but it is contrary to the penitential spirit of the season to have elaborate weddings or lavish receptions.
 FUNERAL MASSES may not be celebrated on Holy Thursday, Good Friday, or Holy Saturday, nor on the Sundays of Lent.
-When pastoral reasons require that a funeral be celebrated on these days, a Liturgy of the Word, with the final commendation and farewell rite, is held. - 6.
-MASS MAY NOT BE OFFERED ON HOLY SATURDAY, except the Easter vigil, which may be celebrated only after nightfall, in darkness. - 7.
-EASTER DUTY: All Catholics who have been initiated into the Holy Eucharist are bound to receive Holy Communion worthily at least once during the Easter Season.
-Catholics are encouraged to receive Communion as often as possible, not only during Eastertide, but throughout the liturgical year.
-However, "Anyone conscious of a grave sin must receive the Sacrament of Reconciliation before coming to Communion" (CCC 1385.)
+When pastoral reasons require that a funeral be celebrated on these days, a Liturgy of the Word, with the final commendation and farewell rite, is held.